Brody-Lab/PulseInputDDM.jl/docs/src/man/vpn_is_annoying.md

 (Thanks to Nick Roy of the PillowLab for these instructions!)

-This page is all about how to ssh into spock, della, scotty or any other campus resource without needing to use VPN.
+This page is all about how to SSH into spock, della, scotty or any other campus resource _without_ needing to use VPN.

-The basic idea here is to use RSA to ssh through an intermediate, open, server.
+The basic idea here is to use RSA to SSH through an intermediate, open, server.
 In this case, the two options are nobel (nobel.princeton.edu) and arizona (arizona.princeton.edu).
 This should work on any unix machine (linux and MAC).
 Windows people should seek immediate attention.
 The steps are as follows:

-Edit (or create and edit) an ssh config on your local machine (usually located at ~/.ssh/config), and add the following code:
+Edit (or create and edit) an ssh config on your local machine (usually located at ~/.ssh/config) using VIM or your favorite text editor.
+Add the following code:

 ```
    Host nobel
    User [username]
    HostName nobel.princeton.edu

    Host spock
    User [username]
    HostName scotty.princeton.edu